acako/NLP_Project-Movie_Reviews_Classification/README.md

 In this project we use the movie dataset from Stanford University.
 A subset of 7000 rows was chosen for the purpose of this assignment to reduce runtime.
 In the final milestone we used the entire dataset which contains 25,000 rows.

 ### Milestones:
-The project consists of 4 Milestones, in which we go through the machine learning lifecycles.
+The project consists of 4 milestones, in which we go through the machine learning lifecycles.

 PROJECT MILESTONE 1:  Problem, Dataset, Exploratory Data Analysis